Owen-C137/Alchemist-Project-Creator/README.md

 A small tool to quickly create a project file for Alchemist by Scobalula.

-## Requirements to build from source
+## Requirements To Build From Source

 Before installing and running the tool, ensure you have the following packages installed: